MartinIllgen/django-playground/README.md

 ### python manage.py startapp events
 creates a new app in the project.
 A blank app template for further development.
 Add the new app to INSTALLED_APPS section in settings.py.

+## #3 start implementing the app

+### creating new models for the app
+creating new models in the models.py of the app directory.
+Run makemigrations and migrate after adding new models to update databaseinformation.

+### adding new models to admin site
+register new models to admin.py to make them show up in the admin site, superuser can login and add new events or participants.